bterkuile/ember-cli-pouchdb-test/README.md

 application capable of syncing with a remote couchdb database, even handling connection failures without slowing down the application use.

+## Use cases for this approach

+### When to use

+* The amount of data per user is reasonable small
+* The application must work crisp in offline situations

+### When not to use

+* The amount of backend data that must be available/possible to access per user is large
+* The accessibility/authorization for specific data is a complex/highly manageable system

 ## Dependency hacks

 Since the ecosystem hardly ever is completely perfect.
 Some changes to dependencies